MUSC: Music (Undergraduate)

 Students have the opportunity to develop individualized studies with their mentor in Music (MUSC).
 Please contact your mentor/advisor for more details.

-MUSC 3005 Advanced Song Writing (4 Credits)
+MUSC 3005 Songwriting: Advanced (4 Credits)

 MUSC 3010 American Music, American Life (4 Credits)